Other Seabirds of The Petrel Station

 Scientific name: Phalacrocorax carbo

 Black Shags are large, powerful-looking birds, usually seen alone rather than in groups.
-Their size and dark, heavy build make them an impressive sight in the harbour, although we do not encounter them very often.
+Although we do not encounter them very often they are always an impressive sight to see around the harbour.

 Known as Black Cormorant in some parts of the world.